-Continual assessment throughout the two years and assignments with certain units externally assessed at the end of year two.
-Assignments range from practical projects such as performances and composition projects to written projects and verbal presentations.
+Continual assessment throughout the two years and assignments with certain units externally assessed at the end of year one and two.
+Assignments range from practical projects such as performances and composition projects to written projects and digital / verbal presentations.
 There will also be some practical skills testing in the classroom in areas such as recording techniques, keyboard skills and listening skills.

 Your Study Programme